The Kiosk

 Who were they?
 Where had they gone?
 Were they still here or had they moved on long ago?

-I don't know which side of the spreadsheet this kiosk sits on.
+I don't know which side of those numbers this kiosk is on.
 I was just a person eating his food.

-It was probably money that gave hope to a family to earn bread at the end of the day.
-It was something that lent fuel to potential that someone saw.
+It was probably money that gave hope to a family to earn bread, at the end of the day.
+Something that lent fuel to potential that someone saw.
 Maybe it still is.

 The person at the counter, whoever he is, is part of something whose outcome I can't read from where I'm sitting.